 As an example, a threat hunting engine will constantly interrogate devices on the network for their credentials and compare them with those of known OT assets.
 Only known assets are permitted to communicate on the network, within their specifically allocated security level.
 In addition, a threat hunting engine will scan for known OT/ICS specific threats.
 To robustly secure an OT network, all levels, and directions of traffic within the Purdue model must be monitored, as if an attack has already occurred, to reduce its reach.

-In an era of increasing cyber threats, the possibility of an attack must not be considered as an “if,” but rather, as a “when.”
+In an era of increasing cyber threats, the possibility of an attack must not be considered as an if, but as a when.
 With a fully implemented zero trust environment, the breadth and reach of an attack vector is reduced to only the device that has been breached.
 The result is that the plant remains in operation during an attack and the remediation process – a best case scenario for an otherwise devastating event.

 Click Below to read Part One of this blog series